daryldelrosario/cc-personal-portfolio/README.md

 ## Features
 - deployed via Netlify
-- Basic HTML, CSS and JavaScript
+- basic HTML, CSS and JavaScript
+- includes javascript interactivity task
+- front-face and side-face profile changes on hover
-- Contact form page with pseudo-form
+- contact form page with pseudo-form

 ## Notes
 Tried to get firebase to connect to a simple contact html form but can not get them to connect just as yet.
 Will leave this project as is and revisit firebase at a later time.